Gunblade NY

-Gunblade NY is a light gun rail shooter developed by Sega for the Model 2 arcade machine and was released in 1995 in North America and 1996 in Japan.
+Gunblade NY is a light gun rail shooter developed by Sega for the Model 2 arcade machine and released in 1995 in North America and 1996 in Japan.
 The game was re-released alongside its sequel, L.A.
 Machineguns: Rage of the Machines for the Wii in 2010 as part of the Sega Arcade Hits Pack.

 Gameplay

 Gunblade NY is a game in which the player must save the city of New York from robotic terrorists.
 The player assumes the role of a door gunner aboard a Special Air Assault Force experimental Boeing AH-64 Apache, who controls an M60 machine gun with unlimited ammunition installed on the aircraft's left side to shoot down enemies throughout different areas of the city.
 The turret is aimed by pivoting a large light gun controller installed on a fulcrum (or with the Wii Remote's infrared sensor in Sega Arcade Hits Pack).
 As this game is a first-person rail shooter, the player cannot control where the helicopter flies in general and must focus on destroying all enemies in its vicinity and move on to the next area, with the ability to destroy explosive objects to take out multiple foes simultaneously and deal increased damage with headshots.
 Enemies can attack the turret with rocket launchers, but the player is able to shoot down the rockets to avoid incurring any damage.
 The player can only take three hits before being put out of action and needing to insert more coins to continue.
 There are eight levels to complete, divided into two campaigns, one easy and one hard, consisting of four levels each, plus a bonus score attack mode that challenges players to score as much points as possible within a time limit.
 Most levels end with a boss battle against a large robotic enemy.
 A second player can join in at any time to assist the first player in cooperative multiplayer, controlling an additional turret installed on the right side of the helicopter, but can only withstand three hits before being put out of commission, like the first player.